Brian Patrick McGuire: Cistercian Studies

 McGuire has published widely on the history of the Cistercian Order, focusing on the topics of friendship, storytelling and Cistercian monks in Denmark.

 Grassroots activity

-Together with his wife Ann Pedersen he founded the Jyderup Refugee Friends in 1985 and from 1986-95 was spokesperson for the National Association of Danish Refugee Friends.
+Together with his wife Ann Pedersen he founded the Jyderup Refugee Friends in 1985 and from 1986 to 1995 was spokesperson for the National Association of Danish Refugee Friends.
 In 1987 he received the P.H.
 Prize (in memory of architect and cultural critic Poul Henningsen) and in 1993 the annual prize of the Legal Politics Association (Retspolitisk Forening).

 Published works

 He has authored 17 books and edited 8 others.